OIII arc in Gemini

 The arc can also be seen in Galex far-UV (134 nm to 179 nm) images as a thin filament.
 However, since the data is incomplete and the region is full of similar structures, the arc cannot be recognized as a separate object in Galex images.

 Far UV spectroscopy was performed by Kim et al. in the range of 90 nm to 175 nm.
-In the low resolution CIV (154.8 nm and 155.0 nm) emission lines image (Fig. 1), only the region corresponding to the southern part of the arc (at a galactic longitude from 201° to 208°) becomes visible.
+In the low resolution CIV (154.8 nm and 155.0 nm) emission lines image (Fig. 1 in their work), only the region corresponding to the southern part of the arc (at a galactic longitude from 201° to 208°) becomes visible.
 In the paper, this region is denoted as R1, and it approximately coincides with the region where the arc apparently overlaps with the Monogem Ring or G205.6+12.4, respectively.
 Due to the low resolution, it is uncertain whether these emissions originate from the SNR or are the result of some interaction.
 It is very unlikely that the emissions come directly from the arc, because the northern part (at a galactic longitude from 193° to 201°) is not visible.
 Furthermore, the authors detected only CIII and CIV emissions, but no OIII.
 In visible light, however, [OIII] is dominant.
-The authors interpret this structure as “the blast wave [of the Monogem SNR, see below] with an isolated cloud”.
+The authors interpret this structure as “the blast wave [of the Monogem SNR] with an isolated cloud”.

-Interaction between Monogem Ring and arc ?
+Interaction between Monogem Ring and OIII arc?

 3D structure of the arc